Generalized Data Thinning Using Sufficient Statistics: Changepoint detection simulations

 \section{Changepoint detection simulations}

-First, we generate data with a common variance, specifically $X_1,\ldots,X_{2000}\overset{\text{iid}}{\sim} N(0,1)$, and apply the two approaches to detecting and testing for a change in variance that were described in Section \ref{sec:changepoint}.
+First, we generate data with a common variance, specifically $X_1,\ldots,X_{2000}\overset{\text{iid}}{\sim} N(0,1)$, and apply the three approaches to detecting and testing for a change in variance that were described in Section \ref{sec:changepoint}.
 We repeat this process 1000 times, and display the type 1 error rate in Figure \ref{fig:simulation}.
-The naive approach does not control the type 1 error rate, while the thinning-based approach does.
+The naive approach does not control the type 1 error rate, while the order-preserved sample splitting and generalized data thinning approaches do.

-Figure \ref{fig:null} displays the estimated changepoints, as well as those for which we rejected the null hypothesis of no change in variance, for a single realization of the simulated data.
-The naive approach resulted in a large number of false positives, while the data thinning approach did not.
+Figure \ref{fig:null} displays the estimated changepoints, as well as those for which we rejected the null hypothesis of no change in variance at the Bonferroni corrected threshold, for a single realization of the simulated data.
+The naive approach results in a number of false positives, while the order-preserved sample splitting and generalized data thinning approaches do not.